BlogH-01

 Some ways to help employees with anxiety:

-• Understand the ADA rules - The Americans with Disabilities Act (AKA the Rehabilitation Act) protects your workers with mental health conditions.
+• Understand the ADA rules - The Americans with Disabilities Act (AKA the Rehabilitation Act) protects workers with mental health conditions.
 Make sure you are well-versed in what’s protected and aren’t at risk of accidentally committing disability discrimination.
 Check out the U.S. Equal Employer Opportunity Commission website for more insight.

 • Educate - Learn what you can about anxiety disorders.
 Share reputable materials with your team via email, bulletin boards, and meetings to open the dialogue regarding mental health conditions.
 Sharing information from websites like Mental Health America can also educate workers on how they can better handle the condition or if they actually may be experiencing undiagnosed anxiety.